trainings-weblinxsolutions/batch-dec-2022/src/resources/assignments/assignments.md

 ## Assignments

+### Assignment 9
+**To Do**
+1. Create a class (Box) and have method created to set the instance variables (Go through the example we discussed in class)
+2. Create a class with default constructor, multiple parameterised constructor.
+(Go through the example we discussed in class)

 ### Assignment 8
 **To Do**
 1. Go through the lectures, notes and programs on creating classes,objects and methods.